jarne/passpanda/README.md

     - Users can generate common passwords with customizable parameters such as length and inclusion of letters, numbers, and special characters.

+- **Easily Memorable Passwords**

+    - PassPanda can also generate easily memorable passwords using the [omgopass library](https://github.com/Omgovich/omgopass), which creates passwords that are both strong and simple to recall.

 - **Diceware Passphrase Generation**

-    - PassPanda offers the generation of Diceware passphrases, leveraging the renowned method of creating strong yet memorable passwords through randomly selected words.
+    - PassPanda offers the generation of Diceware passphrases (based on the [EFF word list](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt)), leveraging the renowned method of creating strong yet memorable passwords through randomly selected words.

 - Clipboard Copy Functionality
 - Regenerate Button